react-native-audio-toolkit/react-native-audio-toolkit/docs/API.md

 * `looped` - Playback of a file has looped.

+* `meter` - recurring event during recording session (see `meteringInterval` in `recorderOptions`). `data` associated to this event follows the format:
+    ```js
+    {
+        "id",             // frame number
+        "value",          // sound level in decibels, -160 is a silence level
+        "rawValue"        // raw level value, OS-dependent
+    }
+    ```
+    **Currently, only one recored at a time generates meter events.
+Last prepared Recorder wins.**

 Listen to these events with  `player.on('eventname', callback(data))`.
 Data may contain additional information about the event, for example a more detailed